GoogleCloudPlatform/training-data-analyst/quests/serverlessml/README.md

 ## Coursework: Hands-On Labs

-Note: If you are an instructor teaching this class via [Qwiklabs](https://www.qwiklabs.com) you can ignore the Pre-work as the student Qwiklabs will automatically create new GCP accounts and walk them through how to clone this repository.
+Note: If you are an instructor teaching this class via [Google Skills](https://skills.google) you can ignore the Pre-work as the Google Skills will automatically create new accounts and walk them through how to clone this repository.

 Each folder in this repository represents one lab and will contain:
   * labs/ <-- partially completed ipynbs with TODOs for you to complete